horazont/xmpp-echo-bot/README.rst

 * *This is crazy, I haven't crashed it yet!* — `Matthew Wild <https://github.com/mwild1>`_
 * *With Echoz.sed, we were able to reduce our XMPP Echo server costs by 90% compared to our previous TeX-based solution.* — Leon
 * *I'm frightened.
 It's only two steps away from gaining consciousness.* — `Georg Lukas <https://op-co.de/>`_
+* *While simple and limited, sed is sufficiently powerful for a large number of purposes.* — `Wikipedia <https://en.wikipedia.org/wiki/Sed>`_
 * *oh my god this actually works* — `Test <xmpp:test@hub.sotecware.net>`_